Beiyang government: The Warlord Era (1916–1920)

 The Beiyang government declared war on the Central Powers in August 1917 and began sending labor battalions to France and a token force to Siberia.
 Duan took out large loans from Japan, claiming that he planned to build an army of a million men to send to Europe but his rivals knew this army would never leave the country: its true purpose was to crush internal dissent, since it existed outside the jurisdiction of the army ministry.
 Meanwhile, the war between the northern and southern governments led to a stalemate as neither side could defeat the other.
-Duan's favoritism in promoting relatives, friends, Anhuites, and proteges to high positions in the military and government caused strong divisions within the Beiyang army.
+Duan's favoritism in promoting relatives, friends and proteges to high positions in the military and government caused strong divisions within the Beiyang army.
 His followers became known as the Anhui clique.
 His detractors rallied around President Feng and formed the Zhili clique.
 The Zhili clique favored peaceful negotiations with the south while Duan wanted to conquer it.
 Duan resigned as premier due to the president's interference but his underlings pressured Feng to restore him.

 The 1918 elections for the new parliament were rigged to favor Duan's Anfu Club which took three-fourths of the seats.
 The rest went to Liang Shiyi's Communications Clique, Liang Qichao's Research Clique, or to independents.
 Because President Feng was simply finishing the five-year term Yuan began in 1913, he was obliged to resign in October.
 Duan replaced his archrival with Xu Shichang as president, the closest to a normal transfer of power in this government's history.
 Duan promised Feng's ally, Cao Kun, the vice presidency but the Communications Clique and the Research Clique opposed it after newspapers reported that Cao lavished enormous amounts of money on a prostitute.
 They also preferred to give it to a figure in the renegade South as a token of reconciliation.
 However, no southerner took up the offer and this left the vice presidency vacant.
 This set up an enmity between Cao Kun and Duan.
 When Feng relinquished the presidency, Duan resigned his premiership.
 Duan, however, remained the country's most powerful man through his network in the government and military.
-Convening on 12 August, the new parliament spent much of its time trying to draft a new constitution to replace the 1912 provisional one and engaged in polemics against the rump old parliament in the south.
+Convening on August 12, the new parliament spent much of its time trying to draft a new constitution to replace the 1912 provisional one and engaged in polemics against the rump old parliament in the south.